la2050/archive/_projects/2015/all-of-us-a-campaign-to-rethink-mental-health.md

    Active Minds UCLA Chapter is the student voice for mental health advocacy on campus.
 The group provides information on resources for those that suffer from mental health issues and for those who support others who suffer.
 Active Minds hold workshops and events on the UCLA campus as well as programs at local elementary schools and community centers.

    Three factors critical to the success of collaboration are (1) we can efficiently create a structure to delegate and accomplish tasks in the most efficient manner possible with our staff of over 100 people (2) we have access to mental health professionals as a resource throughout the creation and execution of the campaign (3) the SWC’s experience in leading the successful campaign 7000 in Solidarity is vital to the programming for All of Us.
 All of the organizations above will collaborate and support All of Us, but the core directors and staff of AOU will be in charge of the funds to facilitate the efficient and effective execution of the All of Us conference and programs.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'We have estimated that our projects costs will not exceed $100,000.'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- We will use $100,000 to implement this project in the following way:
-   Venue: $30000-$40000
-   Speaker Rooming+Traveling Expenses: $10000
-   Honorarium: $10000
-   Food: $7000
-   Incentives: $5000
-   Paper (for resource handouts): $500
-   Advertising: $8000
-   Chairs & Tables Renting: $5000
-   Renting Projectors/Tech: $1000
-   Miscellaneous: $13500
 How do you plan to scale the success of your proposal?: >- We will use the success of our conference to recruit more volunteers, partner with more organizations with similar objectives, to expand our 2016